How to find investment for your start-up

 Incubators & Accelerators

 Incubators & Accelerators are great for Pre-Seed and Seed level companies.
-However, they might not be accessible to all businesses due to the pricing, but they certainly provide great resources and early access to VCs.
+While they might not be accessible to all businesses due to the pricing, but they certainly provide great resources and early access to VCs.

-Both organisations provide businesses not only with cash investment but also a dedicated amount of resources such as operational advice from mentors on business models, business plans, products, tech and other fundamental areas in businesses.
+Both solutions provide businesses not only with cash investment but also a dedicated amount of resources such as operational advice from mentors on business models, business plans, products, tech and other fundamental areas in businesses.
 The goal of these services is to help accelerate start-ups over a defined period of time.

 Not all of these organisations can provide cash investment so if cash is an absolute must in the short term, an incubator/accelerator might not be the best course of action.
-If you’re a first-time founder, these resources can be invaluable to getting your business off the ground.
+If you’re a first-time founder, these resources can be invaluable in getting your business off the ground.

 A good list of incubators and accelerators in London can be found here.